rajdyp/study-decks/docs/python/drill-down/fastapi/ultimate-fastapi-tutorial/part-07-database/app/crud/base.md

     Usage:
     This generic `CRUDBase` class can be used as a base class for specific CRUD implementations for different SQLAlchemy models and Pydantic schemas.
 It provides reusable and type-safe methods for common database operations.
-    { .annotate }

-    1.  `Generic` is a feature from the typing module.
-        It allows us to create generic classes or functions that can work with different types while preserving type hints.
-        By using Generic, we can define classes or functions with type parameters that are only resolved when an instance or function call is made.
-        It is particularly useful for creating reusable and type-safe code that can operate on a variety of types.

-    2.  `TypeVar` is a generic type variable introduced in Python's typing module.
-        It is used to declare a placeholder for a type that will be specified later.
-        It allows us to create functions or classes that can work with different types without specifying the exact type until it is used.
-        `TypeVar` can have an optional bound parameter, which restricts the type to a particular base class or type.

-    Lorem ipsum dolor sit amet, (1) consectetur adipiscing elit.

     Lorem ipsum dolor sit amet, (1) consectetur adipiscing elit.
     { .annotate }